 We’ve rounded up the top agents in the Denver metro area, who have shared some of their best secrets to selling a Denver home.

 They’ve got great advice on how to market your million-dollar mountain view or take care of Denver-specific maintenance items, like paint that’s faded from 300 days of sunshine.
-These agents have a track record of selling an average 74% more homes than the typical Denver agent and are eager and ready to sell yours.
+These agents have a wealth of experience selling homes and are eager and ready to sell yours.

 Paint the exterior of your sun-damaged Denver house before listing.